WebOrigami/docs/content/language/caching.md

 ## What gets cached

 - Unpacked file data.
-Text files in formats like JSON, YAML, or Origami are _unpacked_ to objects that you can work with in code.
+Text files in formats like JavaScript, JSON, Origami, or YAML are _unpacked_ to objects that you can work with in code.
 Any given file will only need to be unpacked at most once.
 If one part of your site references `data.json/name` and another location references `data.json/description`, the `data.json` file will be unpacked only once.
+Likewise, if your Origami site definition calls `myFunction.js()`, then that function will only be called once.
 - Files that have been unpacked.
 If a file is unpacked (above), the original file data will also be kept in memory.
 - Object [property getters](expressions.html#property-getters) defined with an `=` equals sign.
 - Scope references.
 If your Origami file includes a file path like `src/template.ori`, Origami searches up the file hierarchy to figure out which `src` folder you’re referring to.
 (See [Scope](scope.html) for details on this.)
 Origami will do that search once and save the reference.